kivudesign/Validator/README.md

 ```
 The method take an array of a schema generated.
 In case you want to validate array with string content use `string` from array schema
-Note: while using array you can not use `string`  method with `elements` at the sametime it will cause an error, it should one or another.
+`Note`: while using array you can not use `string` method or `number` with `elements` at the sametime it will cause an error,
+event you can not use `string` with `number` at once, it should be one or another.
 ```php
 $schema->array()->string()->elements([])->generate()
 ```